 What are the challenges?

-Jobcentre Plus will refer adults to you for training, often at short notice in response to an employment opportunity or to participate in a sector-based work academy.
+Jobcentre Plus (JCP) will refer adults to you for training, often at short notice in response to an employment opportunity or to participate in a sector-based work academy.
 Available learning time can be limited on these programmes, which can mean challenges for you in being able to ensure they have the skills to progress.

 What are key things required?